lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/ngc_containers.md

 [available](https://github.com/NVIDIA/DeepLearningExamples).
 Moreover, the realization of the multi-node usage depends on the authors of the exact container.
-Thus right now it is not possible to run NGC containers with multi-node support on the ZIH system without a change of the source code inside the container.
+Thus, right now, it is not possible to run NGC containers with multi-node support on the ZIH system without a change of the source code inside the container.